Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 }
 ```

-By inheriting from `Endpoint<SignInRequest, SignInResponse>`, the compiler automatically enforces the corresponding signature on our `ExecuteAsync` method.
-This is nice as it enforces a consistent and strict design.
+By inheriting from `Endpoint<SignInRequest, SignInResponse>`, the compiler automatically enforces the matching signature on our `ExecuteAsync` method.
+This is very convenient as it helps avoid potential mistakes and makes the structure of the application more consistent.

-However, while the `SignInEndpoint` fits perfectly in this design, not all endpoints need to have a typed request and response.
-For example, a similar `SignUpEndpoint` will likely not have any response besides a status code, while `SignOutEndpoint` won't have a request either.
+However, even though the `SignInEndpoint` fits perfectly in this design, not all endpoints are going to need a request and response.
+For example, an analogous `SignUpEndpoint` will likely not provide a response beyond a status code, while `SignOutEndpoint` won't even expect a specific request either.

-In order to properly support endpoints like that, we need to extend our generic class declaration with a few additional overloads:
+In order to properly support endpoints like that, we could try to extend our model by adding a few additional generic type overloads:

 ```csharp
 // Endpoint that expects a typed request and provides a typed response